grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 Code inside `default` is called *VU code*.
 VU code runs over and over through the test duration.
-Besides setup and teardown, code outside of `default` is  *init code*.
-It runs only once per VU.

 VU code can make HTTP requests, emit metrics, and generally do everything you'd expect a load test to do.
 There are a few important exceptions.
 VU code: